Vegas97/base-tech-stack/docs/ROLES_PERMISSIONS_DESIGN.md

   displayName: "External API Integration",
   isSystemRole: false,
   inheritsFrom: null, // Completely independent
-  entityPermissions: ["products_view", "orders_create"], // Only specific permissions
+  entityPermissions: ["products_view"], // Only specific permissions
   featurePermissions: ["api_access"], // API-specific features
   addedEntityPermissions: [], // Not used for standalone roles
   removedEntityPermissions: [], // Not used for standalone roles